Black voters in Detroit key for Biden, but are they engaged? | WTOP

 Both Trump and Democratic presidential nominee Joe Biden are battling for support among Black voters across the state.
 Biden visited Detroit earlier this month, and his running mate, Sen. Kamala Harris, will be in Detroit and Flint on Tuesday holding discussions with potential voters.

-In Detroit, Trump’s campaign has opened an office on the city’s west side in the heart of a neighborhood where local residents say they’ve never seen a Republican presence before.
+Trump’s campaign has opened an office on Detroit’s west side in the heart of a neighborhood where local residents say they’ve never seen a Republican presence before.
 Trump campaign officials said volunteers have been knocking on doors and doing other field activities across the state.

 “Throughout this campaign, Joe Biden has attempted to paint President Trump as someone he’s not in a veiled attempt to hide his own abysmal racist record on Black America,” Trump deputy national press secretary Ken Farnaso said in a statement.
 “With President Trump in the Oval Office, Black Americans can rest assure that they have a true fighter and advocate working on their behalf.”

-But for a city that has always been a Democratic stronghold, Trump’s presence is troubling to local officials who say they want to see Biden’s campaign have a stronger visibility in the city.
+But in a city that has always been a Democratic stronghold, Trump’s presence is troubling to local officials who say they want to see Biden’s campaign have a stronger visibility.

 “We don’t have any type of engagement in Detroit, and it’s just mind-boggling,” said Nicole Small, a Detroit Charter Commission member.
 “And now you have, especially young Black voters and people living in poverty, saying, well, what difference is it going to make if we vote for Biden or if we vote for Trump?
 They’re being dismissed and overlooked by the Democratic Party.”